 Some of the most common types of breach allegations include:

-- One party failed to deliver the services or goods according to the terms of the contract.
+- One party fails to deliver the services or goods according to the terms of the contract.

-- One party failed to pay for services or goods that were provided.
+- One party fails to pay for services or goods that were provided.

-- A party failed to meet the payment terms of a lease, mortgage or other business loan.
+- A party fails to meet the payment terms of a lease, mortgage or other business loan.

-- A party missed a deadline that was spelled out in the contract.
+- A party misses a deadline that was spelled out in the contract.